gordito/vue-listener/README.md

-# Vue JS Event Listner
+# Vue JS Event Listener

-Vue-Listener is an MVC Model Event Listener for VueJS.
+VueListener is an MVC Model Event Listener for VueJS.
 For all of you that want to use VueJS as a traditional MVC and skip the hassle of VueX and states.
 This is usually an issue when working with multiple sockets and API:s, streaming and updates >1000 events per second.

-If your used to working with MVC and have a model you donät want to rewrite for a specific Vue application, this plugin will make your life a lot easier.
+If you're used to working with MVC and have a model you don't want to rewrite for a specific Vue application, this plugin will make your life a lot easier.

 ## Install and Use